roblaing/webgames/ricerocks/README.md

 makes otherwise dry and abstract theory easy to visualise.

-In the case of JavaScript &mdash; which at time of writing doesn't support parallelism because it is single threaded &mdash; concurrency is an optical illusion created by looping through sequential steps over-and-over very rapidly.
+In the case of JavaScript &mdash; which at time of writing doesn't support parallelism because it is single threaded &mdash; concurrency is largely optical illusion created by looping through sequential steps over-and-over very rapidly, though you still get race conditions which I'll get to shortly.

-To avoid a snag old video games suffer from in that they became unplayable as hardware got faster, we use
+To avoid the old video games problem of becoming unplayable as hardware gets faster, we use
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">Window.requestAnimationFrame(callback)</a>
 to set the loop speed to 60/second irrespective of the hardware.

-We create or infinite game loop according to this basic template:
+We use it to create an infinite game loop along the lines of this basic template:

 ```javascript
 const canvas = document.querySelector("#board");